Around ten days earlier…

 A cup of coffee later and they had each shared the highlights from their respective weekends.
 Kirk told how he and Emily went for a walk around the picturesque Prospect Park Lake and later took a row boat out on the lake.

 ’Emily loved it,’ Kirk said. ’We chased ducks in the boat and Emily even had a go at rowing—unsuccessfully of course.’

 Megan told how excited she was after seeing the new upcoming range of women’s clothing and shoes, how swish the hotel they stayed in was and although it was a work related weekend, she had fun.

 ‘Oh…’ She excitedly jumped to her feet and unzipped her overnight case.
-‘Wait until you see these…’ She removed a blue pair of Jimmy Choo shoes with five inch spike heels, which she proudly held up to show Kirk.
+‘Wait until you see these…’ She removed a pair of blue Jimmy Choo shoes with five inch spike heels, which she proudly held up to Kirk.

 'The shoes worn by models in the demonstrations at the expo are considered seconds, so we are able to keep them, if they fit.
 These fit,’ Megan said with a grin.